GladysAssistant/v4-website/docs/installation/5_synology.md

    --cleanup --include-restarting
 ```

-It will check every day if your caontainers need to be updated.
+It will check every day if your containers need to be updated.